 A perfect add-on to any Southeast Asia trip, explore the Angkor Temple complex with an expert local guide.
 Built over a period of 400 years by a number of different rulers and covering an area of more than 400 sq km, the temple complex of Angkor was only rediscovered 150 years ago.
 This magnificent site holds incredible structures and sculptures from the Khmer Empire and is one of the most important archaeological sites in Southeast Asia.
-With its beautiful gardens, stone carvings, and endless photo opportunities, a visit to the magical and mysterious UNESCO World Heritage Site Angkor will remain with you forever.
+With its beautiful gardens, stone carvings, and endless photo opportunities, a visit to this magical and mysterious UNESCO World Heritage site will remain with you forever.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.

 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.